 Gov. Arnold Schwarzenegger has bucked the legislative requirement to appoint seven members to the commission, stranding the other six members already appointed by the Legislature and the state superintendent of public instruction.

-On Thursday, Secretary of Education Richard Riordan, an appointee of the governor, announced that the governor wants to dump the Quality Education Commission along with 100
+On Thursday, Secretary of Education Richard Riordan, an appointee of the governor, announced that the governor wants to dump the Quality Education Commission along with 100 other state commissions.

 Instead, he wants to create the Governor's Commission on Education Excellence, which would not be required to address adequacy.
 Riordan would only say Thursday that the commission would be looking at a broad range of education issues.